October 2017 Southern Shore Moose Hunting: (42 Photos)

 27.

-26. For the afternoon/evening hunt French and I headed to a bog at the top of a very rocky meadow, Andrew & George took up a position on the pole line near the gravel road, while Harry and Matthew went further in the pole line to the knob we all met at mid morning.
+26. For the afternoon/evening hunt French and I headed to a bog at the top of a very rocky meadow, Andrew & George took up a position on the pole line near the gravel road, while Harry and Matthew went further in the pole line to the overlook we all met at mid morning.

 24.